28/04/1906 - 11/11/1906

 Esposizione internazionale del Sempione

-In 1906, in order to celebrate the inauguration of the Simplon Tunnel, Milan held its first World Exhibition.
+In 1906, in order to celebrate the inauguration of the Simplon Tunnel, Milan held its first World Expo.
 For contemporaries, the Simplon Tunnel was an engineering achievement and a concrete example of the possibilities of applying science to work.
 The latter progressively became the central theme of the Milan Expo, going well beyond the original reference to transport.

 The Expo was located in two venues simultaneously, some 1,350 metres apart, the Parco Sempione and the former Piazza d'Armi.
 The transfer of visitors between each venue was assured by an innovative raised electric railway, while on Piazza d'Armi, the links between the pavilions was made possible via an innovative Fiat petro-powered tramway, both innovative attractions facilitating the transport of visitors on the site.